A Week of Impact in Ghana

 Connecting with Trinity Foundation School

-Ronny and Steve intentionally visited with the staff to express appreciation and to recognize the dedication it takes to serve more than 500 students daily.
+Ronny and Steve intentionally visited with the team to express appreciation and to recognize the dedication it takes to serve more than 500 students daily.
 Their efforts continue to shape future leaders in Ghana.

 Encouraging Church Leaders Across the Region